Coding1610/React/Lecture_F/README.md

 <onClick = {this.functionName.bind(this,id)}> Click Me </>
 <br>

-1. Here in both case id is our State , Props or Data
+1. Here in both case id is our State , Props or Data.
 2. Here in arrow function "event" is React Event with property.
 3. And in Bind Method "event" pass automatic.
 4. In normal case if we pass para/arg using () then automatic at the time render method call ho jayega.
 So we can not pass like this.